TsekNet/PowerShell/Profile/README.md

 My personal, heavily customized PowerShell profile.

-To use this profile, simply place this file in any of your `$profile` directories and restart your PowerShell console.
+To use this profile, place this file in your `$profile` directory and restart your PowerShell console.

 ## Screenshots